Desarrollo-CeSPI/mo_server_base/README.md

 access just to the users included in the databag and remove any privilege from the rest of the users.
 If you don't include a user for yourself (with your public key) or have root password set **you will lost privilged access to the server**.

+### Adding a new user

+To add a new user with sudo privileges, you need to create a new data bag item in the users databag.
+Take a look at user.json in sample/data_bags/users/user.json for an example.

 # Important